Genetic Alliance is committed to protecting your privacy. Below is a summary of our privacy procedures, including issues of confidentiality.

 Your privacy is important to us.
 To better protect your privacy, we provide this notice explaining our online information practices and choices you can make about the way your information is collected and used.
 To make this notice easy to locate, we make it available as a link on our home page, and at every point where personally identifiable information may be requested.

-When you contact us using embedded email links, your email address, name and other information included in the email are forwarded through the site to the appropriate persons within Genetic Alliance to respond.
-Hard copies of these letters may be kept at the Alliance.
+When you contact us using embedded email links, your email address, name, and other information included in the email are forwarded through the site to the appropriate persons within Genetic Alliance to respond.
+Hard copies of these letters may be kept at Genetic Alliance.

 Computer Tracking of Identifiable Information

-Our servers are not set up to track, collect or distribute personal information (e.g. names and addresses) about our visitors.
+Our servers are not set up to track, collect, or distribute personal information (e.g. names and addresses) about our visitors.
 However, we can tell which Internet service provider our visitors use.
-This information is used for internal purposes by Alliance staff only.
+This information is used for internal purposes by Genetic Alliance staff only.

 We compile statistics that show the daily number of visitors to our site, the daily requests for particular files on the site, the countries that requests are coming from, and browser and operating systems used.
 This information is used internally to help us improve the content and scope of the site.
 The statistics contain no personal information and cannot be used to gather such information.

 Genetic Alliance links to other sites that may be of interest to those who use our site.
-The Alliance is not responsible for the privacy practices or the content of such Web sites.
+Genetic Alliance is not responsible for the privacy practices or the content of such websites.

 Procedures for Maintaining Confidentiality

-1. All individuals involved with Alliance programs or data, whether in a staff, volunteer, or consultant capacity, shall sign an assurance of confidentiality, which will be kept on file at the Genetic Alliance office.
+- All individuals involved with Genetic Alliance programs or data, whether in a staff, volunteer, or consultant capacity, shall sign an assurance of confidentiality, which will be kept on file at the Genetic Alliance office.

-3. Any data containing personal identifiers (names, etc.) shall be kept in a secure area when not being used.
-Reasonable caution shall be exercised in limiting access to information to only those persons who are working with the Alliance, on a project or as a part of other organizational activities, and who have been instructed in the applicable confidentiality requirements for the organization.
+- Any data containing personal identifiers (names, etc.) shall be kept in a secure area when not being used.
+Reasonable caution shall be exercised in limiting access to information to only those persons who are working with Genetic Alliance, on a project or as a part of other organizational activities, and who have been instructed in the applicable confidentiality requirements for the organization.

-5. At the end of the period of performance, project, or organizational activity, the Alliance Executive Director, as required, will determine how documents/information will be disposed of.
+- At the end of the period of performance, project, or organizational activity, Genetic Alliance CEO, as required, will determine how documents/information will be disposed of.

-6. The Alliance has review rights for any publication that may result from surveys, data analysis, or other activities performed using Alliance information.
+- Genetic Alliance has review rights for any publication that may result from surveys, data analysis, or other activities performed using Genetic Alliance information.
 "Publication" means a written article or paper that will be presented at a meeting, published in a journal, newsletter, or other widely circulated periodical.